MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-account-management-modes.md

 Manual mode is the default mode.
 The IT admin has the choice of whether to target the built-in Administrator account, or a custom new account.
 This choice is configured via the AdministratorAccountName policy setting.
 If the AdministratorAccountName setting is empty, the built-in Administrator account is managed, otherwise AdministratorAccountName specifies the name of a custom local account.

-When a custom local account is specified, the IT admin is responsible for creating that account prior to enabling Windows LAPS - Windows LAPS doesn't create the account in this mode.
-Possible ways to do this include the Local Users and Groups GPO, the Accounts CSP, the Restricted Users and Groups CSP, custom custom policy-driven management scripts, or by including the target account into a base OS image.
-(These mechanisms do add extra complexity which can be avoided by using Automatic account management mode.)
+When a custom local account is specified, the IT admin is responsible for creating that account before enabling Windows LAPS - Windows LAPS doesn't create the account in this mode.
+There are many ways to create a local account:

+- Configuring the Local Users and Groups GPO
+- Configuring the Accounts CSP
+- Deploying custom policy-driven management scripts
+- Adding the target account to a base OS image.

+These mechanisms do add extra complexity which can be avoided by using Automatic account management mode.

 In this mode, the target account's *password* is protected against accidental or careless tampering.
 All other account configuration changes are allowed.